artivis/manif/paper/paper.md

 Moreover, the analytical Jacobian matrices are available to the user for most of the operation on groups, allowing complex chain of operations to be differentiated through the chain rule.
-Jacobian matrices in `manif` are defined with respect to a local perturbation on the Lie group's tangent space, whereas `Sophus` defines them with respect to the representation vector that underlie the implementation.
+Jacobian matrices in `manif` are defined with respect to local perturbations on the Lie group's tangent spaces, whereas `Sophus` defines them with respect to the representation vector that underlies the implementation.

 `wave_geometry` [@wave_geometry] Manifold geometry with fast automatic derivatives and coordinate frame semantics checking.
-Our work differs from `wave_geometry` in that it relies on c++11 which is still the standard in many laboratories and companies while `wave_geometry`, as of the time this paper is written, requires a c++17-compatible compiler.
+Our work differs from `wave_geometry` in that it relies on c++11 which is still the standard in many laboratories and companies, while `wave_geometry`, as of the time this paper is written, requires a c++17-compatible compiler.
-While both library rely on the external dependency is `Eigen`, `wave_geometry` also relies on Boost [@boostweb].
+While both libraries rely on the external dependency `Eigen`, `wave_geometry` also relies on Boost [@boostweb].
 Finally, as of the time this paper is written, `wave_geometry` only implements the groups $SO3$ and $SE3$ while `manif` also provides $SO2$ and $SE2$